splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-day-by-day.rst

 Skyler, the site reliability engineering (SRE) manager for Buttercup Industries, needs to create a on-call schedule for the checkout service SREs with the following coverage needs:

 - Skyler needs coverage for the checkout service Monday through Sunday.
 - Skyler wants to schedule his SREs so that they are on call every other day.
-He wants to create 2 rotations:
+He wants to create two rotations:
    - Rotation 1: Monday, Wednesday, and Friday 24x7
    - Rotation 2: Tuesday, Thursday, Saturday, and Sunday 24x7